nklabs/libnklabs/README.md

 ## C-language Software library

-This library provides functionality useful for many embedded controller
+This library provides functionality useful for embedded applications on small microcontrollers:
-projects:

-* Malloc is not used at all
 * A decentralized command line interface (CLI) with line editor, on-line help and history
-* A work-queue scheduler which can be used in place of an RTOS if preemptive multitasking is not required
-* A schema-defined database that supports schema changes (aka migrations), typically used for holding calibration and configuration parameters in local flash memory
+* A schema-defined database with simple schema change  / migration support, typically used for holding calibration and configuration parameters in local flash memory
+* A serialization / de-serialization system so that databases can be transferred over the CLI
 * Y-MODEM protocol for transferring files over the CLI, for example for firmware updates
-* Replacment printf that support floating point but is much smaller than the newlib one
+* Replacment printf() that supports floating point but is much smaller than the newlib one
-* Repacement scanf for command line parsing
+* Repacement scanf() designed for command line parsing
+* A work-queue scheduler which can be used in place of a RTOS if preemptive multitasking is not required
+* Commonly used CRC and cryptographic functions including SHA and AES
+* Support for firmware version numbers and automatic build-date insertion
+* CLI commands for many basic things, such as access to SPI and I2C devices
+* Real time clock support
+* Watchdog timer support
+* Malloc is not used at all for determinism

 ### Including libnklabs in your own project

+The library is designed to be modular, though many of the modules depend on each other.

 Each module includes C source and header files.
 But many also include a configuration header file (.h) for customization options.
 The idea is that